mjohnson9/postfix-forwarder/README.md

 The server's mailname must be specified with the `MAILNAME` environment variable.
 This should be a fully qualified domain name.

+A container may be linked with the alias 'milter' and the Postfix server will send all mail to it in milter format.
+This allows for, for example, an OpenDKIM server.
+Alternatively, the MILTER_PORT environment variable may be set and will be given to the Postfix server.
+If the variable begins with tcp://, that prefix will be automatically removed.

 ### etcd keys
 postfix-forwarder uses the following etcd keys:
 ```